 How does BBL work?

 BBL deposits pulses of light energy that gently heats the upper layers of skin.
-Within the skin, the light energy is absorbed by targets, such as fine, broken vessels that cause redness and brown spots or pigmented lesions that are caused by an overproduction of melanin.
-This scientific and biological process destroys the target, eliminating it from the skin and restoring it to its natural beauty, blending its natural tones, making it more vibrant and youthful in appearance and touch.
+Within the skin, the light energy is absorbed by targets of pigmentation, such as fine, broken vessels that cause redness and brown spots or pigmented lesions that are caused by an overproduction of melanin.
+This scientific and biological process treats the pigment, eliminating it from the skin and restoring it to its natural beauty, blending its natural tones, making it more vibrant and youthful in appearance and touch.

 What areas can be treated?

 Any area of your body can be treated.
-The most popular treatments are on the face, neck, back of the hands, chest and shoulders.
+The most popular photofacial treatment areas are on the face, neck, back of the hands, chest and shoulders.

 Can tanned skin be treated?

 An active tan from the sun or tanning beds is not appropriate for treating with BBL.
 Tanned skin has a lot of pigment or melanin that may also absorb the BBL light energy.
 It is recommended that a person does not have sun exposure in the area to be treated for a period of 3 weeks prior to treatment with BBL.
 Self tanners must be faded from the skin for at least a week to 10 days prior to treatment.
 Discuss with your clinician the possibility of tanning during your series so that a safe regimen can be created.